+AP PSYCHOLOGY

-AP PSYCHOLOGY SOC503-504 Credit: 1.0 (2 trimesters, 1st & 2nd only) Grade Level: 11, 12 Advanced Placement Psychology is recommended for students
+Credit: 1.0 (2 trimesters, 1st & 2nd only)

 Advanced Placement Psychology is recommended for students interested in the field of psychology and enjoys the challenges of a rigorous academic curriculum.
 This course is designed to maintain a college-level pace and cover material according to the requirements for taking the Advanced Placement exam.
 This course is designed to introduce students to the systematic and scientific study of the behavior and mental processes of human beings and other animals.
 Students are exposed to the psychological facts, principles, and phenomena associated with each of the major subfields within psychology.
 Students will also learn about the ethics and methods psychologists use in their science and practice.
 This course requires intensive study, active participation, and a significant time commitment.
 Topics will be covered that are both challenging and controversial at times.
 A mature, respectful approach to discussion and content is always expected.